rdtarvin/IBS2019_Genomics-of-Biodiversity/_posts/2019-08-05-08-stacks-filtering.md

 - specific unwanted loci (using *whitelists* and *blacklists*)
 - many others!

-Further, aside fro filtering in these programs you can also estimate lots of things, such as individual inbreeding coefficients.
+Further, aside from filtering in these programs you can also estimate lots of things, such as individual inbreeding coefficients.

 <br><br>